Contact Us

 Step 1: The Cure Notice

 Most Master Services Agreements (MSAs) have a clause for "Material Breach."
 Work with your General Counsel to draft a formal Notice to Cure.
-This is not a lawsuit; it is a wake-up call.
-It formally documents that the vendor is failing to deliver.
-It freezes the "goodwill" relationship and forces their leadership to pay attention.
-Suddenly, the Senior Partner will be on your next Zoom call.
+This is not a lawsuit; it is a formal accountability mechanism.
+It documents that the vendor is failing to deliver, resets the relationship around evidence, and forces their leadership to pay attention.

 Step 2: Conversion to Fixed-Fee Milestones

-If they refuse, they know they can't deliver.
+If they refuse, they may lack confidence in delivery.
 If they agree, you have aligned their incentives with your timeline.
 This is a core tactic in our Project Rescue Framework.

-Before you fire them, ensure you own the code.
-We have seen vendors hold repositories hostage during disputes.
+Before you terminate the relationship, ensure you own the code.
+We have seen vendors restrict repository access during disputes.
 Execute a graceful exit by:

 • Demanding an immediate "code freeze" for an audit.